romilly/quick2wire-python-api/README.md

 Dependencies
 ------------

 The library depends on Python 3.1.
-To install Python 3.1 run the command:
+To install Python 3.1 run this command from an administrator account, such as `pi`:

     sudo apt-get install python3

+You'll also find the python tools [virtualenv](http://www.virtualenv.org/en/latest/index.html) and [pip](http://www.pip-installer.org/en/latest/index.html) useful:

+    sudo apt-get install python-pip
+    sudo apt-get install python-virtualenv

 The GPIO API depends on Quick2Wire GPIO Admin.
 To install Quick2Wire GPIO Admin, follow the instructions at